On photo AS17-134-20425:

 On photo AS17-147-22576, the tire of the front wheel looks strange and the one of the rear wheel looks very dark.

-I have taken jeep's wheels from another photo and placed them on the jeep in the photo.
+I have taken rover's wheels from another photo and placed them on the rover in the photo.

 From AS17-146-22419 to AS17-146-22422 we have a series of very strange shadows:

 Between photos AS17-147-22598 and AS17-147-22599, the direction of two holes we see in the foreground (red lines) rotates counterclockwise whereas the horizon (yellow line) rotates clockwise.

 Notice that the photographer has moved a little on the right between the two photos, and that makes the direction of the holes turn clockwise, and thence doesn't contribute to the counterclockwise rotation of this direction.